Shelter Home for Girls and Young Women at Risk

 In Hindi “Shanti Niketan” means “abode of peace.”
-It was this ideal of a safe and loving environment that inspired the creation of this hostel for needy girls and young women.
+It was this ideal of a safe and loving environment that inspired the creation of this hostel girls and young women at risk.

 Shanti Niketan was initially founded to provide a home for girls who were orphans or had absent, abusive, or otherwise uncaring parents.
 Over time, and in recognition of the haven that it has become, the Indian government authorities have also designated Shanti Niketan as a temporary shelter home for girls and young women while their cases are under review by police and child welfare authorities.
 At any hour of the day, local police will bring girls and young women who have been kidnapped, who have attempted suicide, or who have otherwise been found on the street separated from their families, to our shelter.
 Often these girls and young women have no place else to go.